TheHive-Project/CortexDocs/installation/install-guide.md

 ### Docker
 To use the Docker image, you must use [Docker](https://www.docker.com/) (courtesy of Captain Obvious).

-Cortex 2 requires ElasticSearch to run.
-You can use `docker-compose` to start them together in Docker or install and configure ElasticSearch manually.
+Cortex 2 requires Elasticsearch to run.
+You can use `docker-compose` to start them together in Docker or install and configure Elasticsearch manually.

 #### Use Docker-compose
 [Docker-compose](https://docs.docker.com/compose/install/) can start multiple dockers and link them together.

 The following [docker-compose.yml](https://raw.githubusercontent.com/TheHive-Project/Cortex/master/docker/cortex/docker-compose.yml)
-file starts ElasticSearch and Cortex:
+file starts Elasticsearch and Cortex:
 ```
 version: "2"
 services: